buhfo/buhfo/README.md

 <br clear="both">

 <p align="left">Student and Game Developer<br>President of UVU Game Development Club<br><br>Currently working on PUG: Dogs day, a survival horror FPS.
-Check out my YouTube to learn more!</p>
+Check out my YouTube to learn more!<br><br>Check out my Itch.io page to see some of my games!<br><br><br> NOTE!
+My repositories for the scripting essentials class are split into two parts!
+So sorry about that!</p>

 ###